jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 ------
 *≈ 10 min*

 Durban awaits a reboot.
-We will pay it more attention once we have a succesful Cape Town user group meet-up.
+We will pay it more attention once we have a successful Cape Town user group meet-up.

 Lance and Riaan will collect contacts of people that may want to attend, including https://groups.drupal.org/node/300318#comment-1011258 OllieB.
 We'll be looking for a good host there.

 Riaan and Lance reports:

-Lee will assist Ivan at the next Johannesburg Drupal user group meet-up beforehand to set up a Google Hanout so that we're able to present the meet-up live and record it for archive and download.
+Lee will assist Ivan at the next Johannesburg Drupal user group meet-up beforehand to set up a Google Hangout so that we're able to present the meet-up live and record it for archive and download.

 Lee and Ivan reports:

 Notes:

 Completed / Agreed: ✔ / ✘